apache/flink/docs/apis/streaming_guide.md

 </div>
 </div>

-Not how a Map of Strings is used to configure the Sink.
+Note how a Map of Strings is used to configure the Sink.
 The configuration keys are documented in the Elasticsearch documentation [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html).
 Especially important is the `cluster.name` parameter that must correspond to